| | | Global Cyberspace and Personal Memespace

 with the citizens of the Palace, Traveler and Active Worlds.
 This

 is a testament to how well loved these spaces have become.
+What about massive, multi-player online games, we hear a lot

-about them these days?
+about them these days? .jpg)

+Scene from America's Army.
 The real action in virtual worlds today is in the gaming worlds

 including: Id Software's networked Doom, then Quake, and more recent